hazemhagrass/offline-storage/README.md

 ======================================================

-This is used to add offline storage operations (localStroage/sessionStorage) to your project. using offline-storage.js add/delete/clear operations for objects could be added to your project.
+This is used to add offline storage operations (localStroage/sessionStorage) to your project. using offline-storage.js add/delete/clear operations for not only strings but also objects could be added to your project.

 ## Usage:
 * #####localStorage operations: